Terms and Conditions

 Intellectual and Physical Property

 All materials, ideas, and activities developed and/or designed related to the program are expressly owned by LeadU, LLC.
-Presentation content, presentation slides, curriculum, activities, and materials used during the virtual program may not be replicated or used in whole or in part by program registrants.
+Presentation content, presentation slides, curriculum, activities, and materials used during the program may not be replicated or used in whole or in part by program registrants.
 Copies of slides or slide notes will not be provided to the registrant.

 Video and audio recording are not permitted.
 Online streaming to other organizational-related entities may be permitted with prior consent from LeadU, LLC.